dbouwman/ember-data-arcgis-opendata/README.md

 $ ember new my-new-app
 ```

-Add Torii, the ArcGIS torii provider and this addon to the project
+Add Torii, the ArcGIS torii provider and this add-on to the project

 ```
 $ ember install torii